 - Content Transcripts Available: Transcripts are important to look out for—especially when you are at an intermediate or lower level—because you may find it hard to catch everything that is being said.
-Even if you only understand a certain percentage, Chinese talk radio will still be a great benefit to your learning.
-Download the transcripts and read the subtitles while you are listening to make for a more engaging session.
+Even if you don’t understand all of it, Chinese talk radio will still be a great benefit to your learning.
+Download the transcripts and read the subtitles to make for a more engaging session.
 Many language learning programs make use of both listening aids, including FluentU which pairs its talk show snippets and other media clips with interactive subtitles and transcripts.

 - Variety of Programs: A mix of topics not only can boost your vocabulary, but also make it easier for you to listen to.
 From pop culture to food or finance, you will be able to find something you are already interested in hearing about on Chinese talk radio.

 Where to Find Chinese Talk Radio Shows and Stations

 SMG BB is great because of the mix of programs and authentic content it offers.
 The one downside is there are no transcripts available for viewing.
 However, you can choose from a variety of channels, including: